Communication Sciences and Disorders, Ph.D.

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

-Applications to the CSD Ph.D. program are completed online through the UNC Greensboro Graduate School website.
-The following materials are required for an applicant to be considered for admission to the UNC Greensboro CSD Ph.D. program:
+Applications to the CSD Ph.D. program are completed online through the Graduate School website.
+The following materials are required for an applicant to be considered for admission to the UNCG CSD Ph.D. program:

-- GRE scores; TOFL scores for international students
+- GRE scores; TOEFL scores for international students

 - Sample of writing